jorsanpe/cpmbits/posts/cpm_a_modern_tool_for_c_cpp.md

 #include <authentication/Authenticator.h>
 ```

 CPM will automatically solve the include directories required to make this work.
 Packages can be declared at any level.
-For example, if the package is not contained directly under the root directory:
+For example, if the package root directory is not contained directly under the root directory:

 ```
 domain/authentication/Authenticator.cpp